 Long Term Loans Payable: The Long-term loans that are yet to be paid.

-Owner’s Capital: Capital is owner’s investment into the company.
+Owner’s Capital: Capital is the owner’s investment in the company.
 You need to add the net income earned by the company.
-Whereas any withdrawals made by the owner will be deducted.
+Whereas deduct any withdrawals by the owner from it.

-Note: The owner’s personal bank account and the business bank account two are separate entities.
+Note: The owner’s bank account and the business bank account two are separate entities.

 Retained earnings: Net income retained by the corporation and distributed to its owners as dividends.

-At the end, we have included some financial ratios which can be helpful for further analytics.
+In the end, we have included some important financial ratios from the Balance Sheet than can be helpful for further analytics:

 - Debt Ratio.